AdziuG/MP3Player-in-Tkinter/README.md

 # MP3Player-Tkinter-GUI
 This program will allow you to play songs, music, and all MP3 files on your PC.
-MP3 player using Python is a basic programming application built using the programming language Python.
-It is a GUI program built by the means of Python libraries Tkinter, Pygame and Mutagen.
+It is a GUI program built by the means of Python libraries Tkinter, Pygame and MutagenMP3.

 # Functionality:

 Back, forward, play, pause and stop buttons.
 Add and remove buttons for a listbox.
-A Listbox to keep track of all songs added to playlist.
+A Listbox to keep track of all songs added to playlist and volume scale.
-A Volume scale

 # Installation

-$ pip install pygame
+  pip install pygame

-$ pip install -r requirements.txt
+  pip install -r requirements.txt

 # Run without installation